hamza-Algohary/How-to-apply-gtk3-themes-on-flatpak-apps./README.md

 # How to apply gtk themes on flatpak apps.
 Among the reasons preventing many users from installing apps using Flatpak , is that flatpak apps can not detect the currently applied gtk theme.
-The only official way to apply gtk themes to flatpaks is by installing the desired theme as a flatpak(link) , there are few themes available as flatpak compared with available gtk themes.
+The only official way to apply gtk themes to flatpaks is by [installing the desired theme as a flatpak](https://docs.flatpak.org/en/latest/desktop-integration.html#theming) , there are few themes available as flatpak compared with available gtk themes.
 In this guide I am going to introduce you a way to make flatpak apps aware of external gtk themes.

 Before we proceed , let's understand why flatpak apps have this behaviour.
 Flatpak apps run inside a container , so they don't have access to the host filesystem ,network ,or physical devices without setting the appropriate permession , and that is what we are going to do.

 # Step 1:Give flatpak apps access to Gtk themes.
 Gtk themes are located in /usr/share/themes for all users , and in ~/.themes for a specific user.
 To give all flatpak packages permession to access ~/.themes run the following command:
 ```
-sudo flatpak override --filesystem=/home/<user_name>/.themes
+sudo flatpak override --filesystem=/home/user_name/.themes
 ```
-Don't forget to replace <user_name> with your user name.
-Notice that you can't give access to /usr/share/themes because according to flatpak documentaion they are black listed (link).
+Don't forget to replace *user_name* with your user name.
+Notice that you can't give access to /usr/share/themes because according to [flatpak documentaion they are black listed.](https://docs.flatpak.org/en/latest/sandbox-permissions.html#filesystem-access)
 To give the above permession for a specific application (for example gnome-caluclator) use the following command:
 ```
 sudo flatpak override org.gnome.Calculator --filesystem=/home/user_name/.themes